ThibaultDucray/TonexPedal-TouchOSC-Template/README.md

 See the [Wiki section](https://github.com/ThibaultDucray/TonexPedal-TouchOSC-Template/wiki)

+There is also a [FAQ to help you](https://github.com/ThibaultDucray/TonexPedal-TouchOSC-Template/wiki/FAQ).

 # Limitations

 - Cannot read the settings from the Tonex Pedal (limitation of the pedal itself).